How Do Hydrogen Water Bottles Work? The Technology Explained

 Key Takeaways

-Hydrogen water bottles are designed to contain an in-built generator module that facilitates the electrolysis of water to produce hydrogen-rich water.
+Hydrogen water bottles are designed to contain an in-built generator cup that facilitates the electrolysis of water to produce H2-rich water.

 These generators employ SPE and PEM technologies that work in tandem to carry out electrolysis and simultaneous infusion of molecular hydrogen into water.